-At March 31, 2000, the Company had outstanding letters of credit of approximately \$4,362,000.
+At June 30, 2000, the Company had outstanding letters of credit of approximately \$4,099,000.

-9. BUSINESS SEGMENTS
+10. BUSINESS SEGMENTS

 The Company is organized and evaluated by product group, which is the basis for identifying reportable segments.
-The Company is engaged in the manufacture, fabrication and distribution of rail, construction and tubular products and was previously engaged in the manufacture and distribution of portable mass spectrometers.
+The Company is engaged in the manufacture, fabrication and distribution of rail, construction and tubular products.
 The Company's portable mass spectrometer segment, the Monitor Group, was classified as a discontinued operation on December 31, 1999.
 Prior period results have been adjusted to reflect this classification.
 The following tables illustrate revenues and profits/(losses) of the Company by segment: